Exploiting Deep Features for Remote Sensing Image Retrieval: A Systematic Investigation: Introduction

-In summary, this paper mainly contributes in the following aspects: \begin{itemize} \item[1.]
-We provide a comprehensive review of content-based image retrieval for RS images, covering the three key issues of retrieval, namely feature extraction, similarity metric and relevance feedback. \item[2.]
-We perform systematic investigation to explore how to utilize deep features for HRRS retrieval task.
-We assess almost all potential factors that could influence the performance of deep feature and achieve noteworthy experimental results on three public HRRS datasets. \item[3.]
-We analyze the experimental phenomena in detail, some of which are generalized, and some are data-dependent.
-We draw many instructive conclusions from thorough analysis, which can play a guiding role for domain-specific retrieval tasks. \end{itemize}
+In summary, this paper mainly contributes in the following aspects: \begin{itemize} \item[-] We provide a comprehensive review of content-based RS image retrieval, covering the three key issues: feature extraction, similarity metric and relevance feedback. \item[-] We investigate systemically how to utilize deep features for HRRS image retrieval.
+Comprehensive influencing factors are assessed, and noteworthy experimental results are achieved on three public HRRS datasets. \item[-] We analyze the experimental phenomena in detail, some of which are generalized, and some are data-dependent.
+We draw many instructive conclusions from thorough analysis, which can play a guiding role for domain-specific retrieval problems. \end{itemize}